lion1109/room_control/README.md

 [Jakob]

 ### Microcomputer as controler and UserInterface

 A Raspberry Pi microcomputer is used to control the motor controller relay shift registers by the GPIO

 [Jakob]

+### Light dimmer hardware

+First idea: Arduino PWM controlled [dimmer](https://www.instructables.com/id/AC-PWM-Dimmer-for-Arduino/).
+But the Lights need to have a fallback dimmer.

+[Jakob]

+Arduino Software and serial interface to the UI [Eduard]

 ### Tablet as UserInterface device